Video shows attack on LA officer inside police station

 The Associated Press obtained a copy of the video footage that shows the Saturday night assault inside the Harbor Community station in San Pedro.
 The officer, whose name has not been released, was recovering from his injuries at home Tuesday and has worked for the Los Angeles Police Department for more than 30 years.

 Police say Jose Cerpa Guzman, 29, was arrested on suspicion of attempted murder of a police officer after a pursuit Saturday.
-Guzman was seen getting in a pickup truck and arrested within blocks of the station, police said.
+Guzman was seen getting into a pickup truck and arrested within blocks of the station, where he had resisted attempts to detain him, police said.

+Guzman was charged Tuesday with with two counts each of attempted murder on a peace officer and assault with a semiautomatic firearm, as well as robbery, evading and resisting an officer, according to the district attorney’s office.

-He is being held in lieu of $2.23 million bail, court records show.
+He is being held in lieu of $2.23 million bail and scheduled to be arraigned Tuesday.
 It was not immediately clear if he had an attorney who could speak on his behalf.
+Guzman could face life in state prison if he is convicted.

 LAPD Chief Michel Moore has called the attack “a brutal and immediate assault” and said it was “by the grace of God that the officer survived it.”